-Hans Goldfreund - Auschwitz Concentration Camp
+Hans Goldfreund - Died in Auschwitz Concentration Camp

 The origin of the surname Goldfreund: Goldfreund literally means "friend of gold" or "golden friend" in German.
 Goldfreund is linked to the popular female personal name Golda and to the precious metal gold.
 Golda became a widespread Jewish female personal name from which some family names were developed.